ahmadalwy3/ahmadalwy3/Dynamic-filtering:-quick-guide.md

 ***

-Now that you a basic understand of dynamic filtering, you can head to [medium blocking mode](./Blocking-mode:-medium-mode) or [hard blocking mode](./Blocking-mode:-hard-mode) in order to learn more about using uBO in default-deny mode.
+Now that you have a basic understand of dynamic filtering, you can head to [medium blocking mode](./Blocking-mode:-medium-mode) or [hard blocking mode](./Blocking-mode:-hard-mode) in order to learn more about using uBO in default-deny mode.